 1. Icmeler Beach, Icmeler

 Another beautiful beach in the Dalaman area is Icmeler Beach, located in Icmeler itself and just a 10-minute drive from Marmaris.
 The beach is wide and sandy, and the sea is clear.
-Some parts are a little deeper than others, but it’s perfectly safe for children for the main part.
+Some parts are a little deeper than others, but it’s mostly safe for children.

-The beach is long and crescent-shaped, and some parts are private to restaurants and hotels.
+The beach is long and crescent-shaped, and some sections are reserved for restaurants and hotels.
 If you want to use those parts, you’ll need to either be a hotel resident or need to order food or drinks from the restaurant menu.

 However, that’s no big deal, as everyone needs to stay hydrated in the scorching summer sun!
 There is a public part of the beach where you can just lay down your towel and do whatever you want, without having to buy a drink, but there is very little shade!

-The plus point about choosing Icmeler beach for a day in the sun is the facilities and how easy it is to reach.
+The plus point of choosing Icmeler beach for a day in the sun is the facilities and its easy reach.
 The entire resort focuses on the beach, and although there are small roads you can walk around and explore, life is undoubtedly beachside!

 2. Bitez Beach, Bodrum Peninsula

 Bodrum is a famous part of Turkey, famed for its high-quality hotels and expensive yachts in the harbor.
-However, Bodrum doesn’t have a beach, so visitors have to head a few minutes away from other resorts.
-Bitez is one of them and one of them and certainly one of the best to choose from.
+Bodrum Town does have a small beach, but most of the best beaches are a short drive away around the peninsula.
+Bitez is one of them, and certainly one of the best choices.

 3. Blue Lagoon, Olu Deniz

-The Blue Lagoon is a famous beach in Olu Deniz; it’s one of the most commonly photographed in Türkiye.
-This is also the part of Turkey where the Mediterranean Sea and the Aegean Sea meet, so it’s famous in other ways too!
-The water is so blue it’s tough to believe it, and the contrast of the white sand and lush green of the soaring mountains makes for photography gold.
+The Blue Lagoon is a famous beach in Ölüdeniz; it’s one of the most commonly photographed in Türkiye.
+This is also the part of Turkey where the Mediterranean and the Aegean Seas meet, so it’s famous in other ways, too!
+The water is so blue it’s tough to believe, and the contrast between the white sand and the lush green of the soaring mountains makes for photography gold.

 The water here is ideal for families as it’s pretty shallow, although there isn’t much shade.
 You’ll have to get there early if you want to bag yourself a parasol.

-Look up, and you’ll see people paragliding from the Babadag Mountains like this; this is one of the premier spots in the whole of Europe for paragliding, and while it might only be for the brave, it’s fantastic to watch others do it.
+Look up, and you’ll see people paragliding from the Babadag Mountains like this; it’s one of Turkey’s top paragliding spots, and while it might only be for the brave, it’s fantastic to watch others do it.

 4. Iztuzu Beach, Dalyan

-Also known as ‘Turtle Beach,’ this quiet and large beach is located at the end of the Dalyan River, which means you can take a river boat like this to the beach and pass by the ancient Lycian rock ruins as you go.
+Also known as ‘Turtle Beach,’ this quiet, large beach is at the end of the Dalyan River, so you can take a river boat to it and pass by the ancient Lycian rock ruins as you go.
 If you don’t fancy that, you can drive from the nearby village of Dalyan.

-There are umbrellas and cafes on site, although this isn’t a hugely touristic site in terms of infrastructure.
+There are umbrellas and cafés on site, though the area is highly touristic in terms of infrastructure.
 If you want to enjoy good food, it’s best to take a picnic and remember to take all of your litter with you.

 5. Cleopatra Island (Sedir Island)

 A day trip to Cleopatra Island is for you if you love a little history mixed in with your beach time and adore stunning scenes.
-This is a beach you’ll need to take a boat like this to get to, and you’ll need to pay to get in, but it’s more than worth it!
+This beach is accessible only by boat, and there’s an entrance fee (often around 300 TL per person).

 Day trips are plentiful from anywhere in the Dalaman region, so we’re talking about places like Dalyan, Marmaris, Icmeler, Fethiye, or Olu Deniz.
-However, it is closest to Marmaris; it takes just 20 minutes by car to drive to the boat, and then it’s another 20 minutes over the water.
+However, it is closest to Marmaris; it takes just 20 minutes by car to reach the boat, and then it’s another 20 minutes by boat.
 The scenery, though …

 Once you arrive, you’ll instantly understand why it’s unique.
 The sand is blindingly white, and the sea is a translucent blue that words don’t describe.
 The other remarkable thing about this beach is that you’re not allowed to take any of the sand with you – it’s protected!